alpha-training/intermediate/reading/tonote.md

 	JPM strat10 2300

-If we want to derive an `Agg` table (aggregations) across strats, a note column shows which strats constituted each quantity:
+If we want to derive an `Agg` table (aggregations) across strats, a note column shows which strats constitute each quantity:

 	q)select aggtgt:sum tgtpos,note:tonote[strat;tgtpos]by sym from Intent
 	sym| aggtgt note